retroprose/retroprose.github.io/_posts/2018-05-30-universal-netcode-framework.markdown

 ### More Complex Example

 I have a game here written in C++ that I eventually intend to use this system, but haven’t put together the deterministic math and ECS libraries yet.
 It uses C++’s built in math library, and an ECS I wrote from the standard template library.
 I used Unity and enscripten to compile it to web assembly so that I can run in a browser.
 It only took me two days to port to unity this way!
 This game was built with my own libraries that I have been using for the past 10-20 years.
 It’s nice to get to write code and not worry about your libraries getting updated under you breaking everything you have done.
-The itch.io link is here, there is a web assembly version (single player) and a windows downloadable version (local multiplayer).
+The itch.io link is <a href="https://eatjason.itch.io/the-sand-man-defends-sand-land-from-the-monkey-horde-of-doom-and-some-kind-of-cr" target="_blank" rel="noreferrer">here</a>, there is a web assembly version (single player) and a windows downloadable version (local multiplayer).
 The illustrations give an idea of what the game looks like.
 There are 1000’s of monkeys running around, in the first image you see whats visible to the player.
 The second is a zoomed out view so you can see all the monkeys running around out of view.
 Many of those monkies will not affect anything on the screen for the next 100ms or so.
 So its safe to simulate just what the player sees or will see in the next 100ms (shown as a white box in image 2).
 You need to take some things outside the screen that may enter it in the next few frames.
 Also you must be aware that the screen itself is moving, so this part is a little bit tricky and game specific.
 Also the architecture in the previous section only used two game states, you could also have a third state that remembers the last guessed state and lerp those objects to the new corrected fast forwarded state.
 Or you could simply use the Unity objects as the third state and lerp them to the new fast forwarded state to smooth out warping and network jitters.

 <div class="gallery-box">
   <div class="gallery">